mentalclear/100-days-of-code/r2-log.md

 and writing Python code for the task at hand.
 #python #documents but still my :heart: is with #fullstack
 ### R2D8
+R2Day08 of #100DaysOfCode
+Just realized that I didn't post yesterday's log, so I'm posting it now.
+Taking a break from JS this weekend, writing some Python code for an API testing task.
+#python

 ### R2D9

+### R2D10